opal/opal.github.io/source/docs/compiled_ruby.html.md

 ### Logic and conditionals

-As per ruby, Opal treats only `false` and `nil` as falsy, everything else is a truthy value including `""`, `0` and `[]`.
-This differs from javascript as these values are also treated as false.
+As per Ruby, Opal treats only `false` and `nil` as falsy, everything else is a truthy value including `""`, `0` and `[]`.
+This differs from JavaScript as these values are also treated as false.

 For this reason, most truthy tests must check if values are `false` or `nil`.